RafaelEstevamReis/AMT-Monitor/README.md

 Please be aware that contributions that violate these guidelines, including those that contain any Intelbras IP, will not be accepted.
 If, by any chance, such contributions are mistakenly accepted, they will be promptly identified and removed from the project.
 We genuinely appreciate your understanding and cooperation in assisting us in maintaining a compliant and respectful project environment.

-Additionally, we want to emphasize that individuals who have signed any non-disclosure agreements (NDAs) with Intelbras or have had access to Intelbras software development kits (SDKs) are not permitted to contribute to this project.
+Additionally, we want to emphasize that individuals who have signed any non-disclosure agreements (NDAs) with Intelbras or have had access to Intelbras software development kits (SDKs) are not permitted to contribute to this project's library.
 We must respect legal obligations and protect intellectual property rights.
-If you fall into this category, we kindly request that you refrain from making contributions to the Intelbras AMT Monitor project.
+If you fall into this category, we kindly request that you refrain from making this contributions.
 Thank you for your understanding and adherence to this policy.

 If you have any questions or need further clarification, please reach out to the project maintainers.
-Thank you for your interest in contributing to the Intelbras AMT Monitor project!
+Thank you for your interest in contributing to the project!